 Depending on the recovery, the physiotherapist will also recommend exercises to strengthen surrounding muscles and the quadriceps as well in order to prevent a re-injury of the tendon and any other complication that may arise from the injury.

 The injured knee needs to be protected from further injury.
-Supportive devices like crutches or walking frames are recommended to the patient to avoid weight bearing and reinjury of the injured tendon.
+Supportive devices like crutches or walking frames are recommended to avoid weight-bearing and re-injury of the tendon.

-All activities should reduce in the affected knee. the quadriceps are responsible for many movements and once the tendon is injured, activities need to be placed on hold to allow for healing and prevent reinjury during the healing process.
+Rest is important.
+The quadriceps are responsible for many movements and once the tendon is injured, activities need to be placed on hold to allow for healing and prevent re-injury during the healing process.

 Knee braces or taping are recommended to keep the knee in place and prevent movement at the joint.

 Ice has been shown to reduce swelling and also slow down the inflammatory process in the early stages.
 Ice packs are used once the injury happens and is stopped when the swelling and tenderness have reduced.
 After ice, heat packs are usually recommended to increase blood flow and speed up healing.

 The ice packs should be done every 3- 4 hours every day for 15-20 minutes.